Sangluisme/PSgradientSDF/README.md

 - **compile error of `Sophus`**: we use an older version of sophus, just commit back to the version shows in the git repository.
 - **too slow/out of memory**: disable `upsampling` in `config.json` or increase the voxel size.
+- **reconstruction size**: it is controlled by two factors, voxel size (per voxel, in meters) and voxel grid size, the default is 128x128x128.
+The actual reconstruction range will be voxel size times voxel grid size, e.g. 0.02*128 = 2.56 m (one edge).
+If you would like to use a bigger voxel grid size, change it here https://github.com/Sangluisme/PSgradientSDF/blob/164869288ffa2cca0162e79e262614d9309da57d/cpp/voxel_ps/src/main_ps.cpp#L123.
+- **voxel size**: changing voxel size will influence the reconstruction details since a smaller voxel size means each voxel only represents a smaller area.
+This will not affect the memory but a smaller voxel size means under the same voxel grid size, the reconstruction area will be small.
+- **voxel grid size**: currently is hard coded as 128x128x128.
+Please change here if you want https://github.com/Sangluisme/PSgradientSDF/blob/164869288ffa2cca0162e79e262614d9309da57d/cpp/voxel_ps/src/main_ps.cpp#L123.
+Larger voxel grid size will cause large memory consumptions, but also allows a larger reconstruction range.

 # citation
 ```